 Prey Model takes last place because it’s slightly more risky.

 It’s not that bones themselves are dangerous.
 All carnivorous animals eat bones; it’s what they were designed for.
 What’s important is making sure our dogs eat bones safely.

 To start, there’s a proper way to introduce bones.
 Kibble-fed dogs only know how to inhale or “gulp” food.
 They’ve never had to break or crush their meals before.

 Be attentive and always supervise your dog when eating raw meaty bones.
 Some dogs will be naturals, and others will remain “gulpers.”
 For the later group, hand feeding raw meaty bones may be a better option.

 If you’re nervous, remember to introduce bone correctly and start slow.
 You can always reach out to raw feeding Facebook groups, forums, and resources for help and support.

-The first step in any raw journey, and often the most difficult, is deciding what kind of raw diet to provide.
+The first step in any raw dog food transition, and often the most difficult, is deciding what kind of raw diet to provide.

 You understand the differences between the three main types of raw diets.
 And after reading this article, you have a clear list of the pros and cons for each type of raw dog food diet.